HakuryuuDom/quick-load/README.md

 # quick-load
-tera-proxy module to bypass loading screens
+tera-proxy module to bypass loading screens when teleporting into nearby areas

 # config
 loadDistance: The maximum distance at which same-zone loading screens will be ignored.

-loadExtra: Attempt to quick-load same zones beyond loadDistance.
+loadExtra: Disable this if you experience too many bugs.
+This will remove loading screens only when switching channels or teleporting extremely short distances.

 loadExtraMs: Increase this if you experience falling due to collision maps taking too long to load.

 blockedZones: Some zones behave weirdly if the loading screen is skipped, add it here to disable the mod for that zone. (ie Harrowhold)